Stuycs-K/final-project-09-chao-brandon-escamilla-abigail/README.md

 ## Instructions

-The video(s) will be available [here] (https://drive.google.com/file/d/1RDACNe1QCrerhUBK7kidZzs5lbjNunVR/view?usp=sharing).
+The video(s) will be available [here](https://drive.google.com/file/d/1RDACNe1QCrerhUBK7kidZzs5lbjNunVR/view?usp=sharing).
 The video will explain all of the information that is available in the Presentation Markdown file.
 The implementation of the tool itself is available as the java file "AES.java" with a provided make file.
 This make file will run the program when inputting the command "make AES".